aromic1/Mapper/README.md

 If the destination's property value is null, you can expect the outcome depending on your property's type

 - Class type - Activator.CreateInstance will be called for destination's property type.
 It uses the default class constructor to create a new object of that class.
-You need to be careful with this because if your class does not have a default constructor you will get an exception.
+If your class does not have a default constructor a MapperException will be thrown saying that your Class does not have a default constructor.
 In this case you can either define a default constructor to that class or simply set a value for that property before calling the map function to avoid this exception.
 - Interface type - An object will be created with all the properties that your interface contains and all the properties it may inherit.
 For this to work make sure your interface is public.
 If that interface inherits a property with a name already included on your source interface, the inherited one will be ignored.
 - A type that is assignable from IEnumerable - Your property's value will be set to an empty array of the underlying IEnumerable type and then the map function will be called to map the items from  the source collection to this empty array.
 - Value Types (Primitive types, Guid, DateTime) - The source property's value will be set as destination's property value.
 - String - a copy of the string that is the source property value will be created and set to destination property so that we don't pass the source property value's reference.
-- Record types - A new record is formed by utilizing the source properties as constructor parameters for the destination record type.The constructor that is going to be used is the one with the fewest parameters.
-However, it's crucial to note that if the source lacks any properties necessary to create an instance of the destination record, an exception will be thrown.
+- Record types - A new record is formed by utilizing the source properties as constructor parameters for the destination record type.
+The constructor that will be invoked is the one with the fewest parameters.
+If there are multiple constructors for the type with the same amount of parameters, the first one found will be used.
+However if that the source lacks any properties necessary to create an instance of the destination record using this constructor, recursivly the next one with the least parameters will be used if the source has all the required properties to invoke that one with.
+If the instance cannot be created using any of the destination types constructors, a MapperException will be thrown saying that the instance of the specified type cannot be created.

 Types mentioned above are currently the types this mapper can work with.